Goals and Course Topics

 The Master of Science in Criminal Justice Degree, with a concentration in Forensic Psychology is a professional practical degree program that attracts skilled managers, agents, and clinicians from many components of the criminal justice and juvenile justice systems.
 Combined with the faculty who direct and facilitate the educational experiences in the MS program, the school’s talented and multifaceted students complete the mixture and create an intellectual synergy that’s found in very few graduate programs.

 Our faculty bring years of executive, operations-level, clinical, academic, and research experience in criminal justice to the graduate learning process in a way that sparks debate, fosters insight and elicits innovation.
 Joint student-faculty collaboration on learning projects is a common occurrence.

-On Campus: 15-week terms per semester starting in January and August
+On Campus: 15-week terms per semester starting in August

 Who Is This Program For?